The right pillow can improve your sleep

-- Down and feather pillows.
-Down is the soft, fine feathers found on a baby bird or beneath the outer feathers of an adult bird.
+Down and feather pillows are made from the soft, fine feathers found on a baby bird or beneath the outer feathers of an adult bird.
 Pillows may be stuffed with just down, all regular feathers, or a combination of the two.
 Down and feather pillows are soft, cuddly and easy to mold to a desired shape.
 However, they compress easily and need to be regularly fluffed or shaken to restore their loft.
-These pillows are generally durable, and some are machine washable.
-Prices for down and feather pillows vary widely; feather options may cost as little as $25 each, while down models can cost upwards of $200 each.
-However, pricey feather and down pillows don't necessarily perform any better than their cheaper counterparts.
+These pillows are generally durable, and some are machine washable; others must be dry-cleaned.
+Down pillows tend to be the priciest, although the price range can vary widely.

-- Synthetic fiber pillows.
-These offer the soft, fluffy feel of feathers at a lower price.
-Polyester-filled pillows are the least expensive type, with prices as low as $8 per pillow.
+Down alternative pillows offer the soft, fluffy feel of feathers at a lower price.
+Polyester-filled pillows are the least expensive type and are easy to find in your local department store.
 They are also easy to care for, as most can be machine washed.
 However, their contents tend to shift around over time, becoming lumpy and less supportive.
 A newer alternative to this type is pillows filled with polyester gel fibers.
 These are less lumpy than polyester and mold better to the shape of the head.
 However, like feather pillows, they require fluffing and may not be supportive enough.
-Gel pillows last an average of two to four years and cost between $10 and $50 each.

-One special type of pillow is the full-body pillow.
-Rather than just supporting the head, these are designed to cradle and support the entire length of the sleeper's body.
+Body pillows are a full-body pillow that, rather than just supporting the head, are designed to cradle and support the entire length of the sleeper's body.
 Some of these look just like regular pillows stretched out to full-body length, while others are specially shaped to support specific parts of the body.
-These are particularly helpful for pregnant women, but they can also be used to help with specific health problems such as back or hip pain.
+The latter type are particularly helpful for pregnant women, but they can also be used to help with problems such as back or hip pain.